 Using Distributed Lucene with NCache for .NET

-This enhances the stand-alone Lucene into a fast and linearly scalable full-text searching solution.
+This enhances the stand-alone Lucene into a fast, linearly scalable full-text searching solution.

 Using Lucene in .NET Apps

-Let us consider an E-commerce site that holds information for thousands of products, orders, and customer details.
+Let us consider an e-commerce site that holds information on thousands of products, orders, and customer details.
 Hence, indexing all attributes especially non-textual fields (which are not used while searching), is not a wise approach, as it exhausts the cache memory.

 For example, our document for a product looks like this: